Marshall University offers a variety of merit-based scholarships to students who demonstrate outstanding academic achievement.

 - Have the Homeland Security Form I-9 on file at Marshall University’s Human Resources Office, Room 207, Old Main.
 A sample of the form that you will complete along with a list of acceptable documents may be viewed at: www.uscis.gov/files/form/i-9.pdf.
-Please note that you must complete the I-9 in person, not thru the mail or by fax.
+Please note that you must complete the I-9 in person.

 In order to customize your payroll deductions and to arrange for direct deposit of your earnings, you need to:

-- Complete IRS W-4 Form located at http://www.uscis.gov/files/form/i-9.pdf, and submit it to the Payroll Office, Room 203, Old Main.
+- Complete IRS W-4 Form, which is located at http://www.uscis.gov/files/form/i-9.pdf, and submit it to the Payroll Office, Room 203, Old Main.
 Without this form on file your federal and state exemptions will default to single and zero.